radlee/CapeTownGreen/instructions/traffic_lights_on.md

 To change the traffic lights we need to add and remove classes to/from the `robot` element using [`classList`](https://docs.webplatform.org/wiki/dom/Element/classList).

+## Create a function

+Create a function similar to `createLocationClass` called `createTrafficLightClass`.
+It should take a number as a parameter and return a string such as `.one-of-nine`.

+## A TrafficLight with class

 Our traffic light constructor function should have these functions:

   function name | functionality                                                              |